Saniya Sethi

 -

-What the application does?
+What does the application do?

 -